-The nation’s emergency physicians are on the frontlines of treatment and prevention of the novel coronavirus (COVID-19).
+The nation’s emergency physicians are on the frontlines of treatment and prevention of COVID-19.
 You should take appropriate precautions and consider simple steps to minimize your risk of getting or spreading the virus.

 Reduce your risk